lv042/Weather-Wizard/docs/research.md

 # How can Golang be used to implement a better backend for Weather Wizard?

+In the first version of Weather Wizard, we used PHP for the backend.
+PHP is very popular, has great community support is used in a lot of projects and is easy to learn.
+However, there are more modern languages which are coming up and offer plenty of benefits over old languages.
+One of those languages is Go.

 Go, often referred to as Golang is an open-source programming language that was developed by Google in 2009.
 Go is gaining a lot of popularity in the last years and has become one of the most popular languages for backend development.
 The languages philosophy is to be simple, fast and efficient.